UQComputingSociety/website/README.md

 Done that?
 Now just send us a pull request!
 Don't know how?
 Email me at dmarj97@gmail.com for help.

+## Website Content Requests and Bugs
+If you find a bug on the website or would like to request an article or content please select the issue tab and report the issue or what you would like. :)

 ## Copyright